Updated: December 9, 2024

 So, you’re looking to buy property in Portugal, or are you at least exploring this as a viable option?
-The real estate market in the country, particularly in the capital city of Lisbon, has been moving from strength to strength in recent years.
-Buying your dream home or finding a perfect investment property to rent out can be exciting but you may be concerned about financing options.
-In this article, we’ll look at how to get a mortgage in Portugal as a foreigner.
+The Portuguese property market, particularly in the capital city of Lisbon, has been moving from strength to strength in recent years.
+Buying your dream home or finding a perfect investment property to rent out can be exciting.
+However, you may be concerned about financing options and whether you can get a mortgage in Portugal as a foreigner.

 Should you buy property in Portugal?